We organize and guide cultural trips to unconventional destinations

 I traveled its geography.

-We move away from traditional tourism to delve into the heart of the world, which, far from the traditional itineraries and the crowded tours, beats in the intricate little streets of a medina, in a rural village of the most traditional Japan, or in a Buddhist town in the Himalayas.
+We move away from traditional tourism to delve into the heart of the world, which, far from the traditional itineraries and the crowded tours, beats in the intricate alleys of a medina, in a rural village of the most traditional Japan, or in a Buddhist town in the Himalayas.

 Through small groups - from 6 to 8 people - or through personalized and exclusive organization for private groups of friends, couples or family groups, since 2011 we organize and guide, personally, each of the routes we propose.

-We have guided more than 20 groups in India, 5 for Nepal, 7 for Japan and more than 25 groups for Morocco.
+We have guided more than 20 groups through India, 5 through Nepal, 7 through Japan and more than 25 groups through Morocco.

 Francisca did an MA in Visual Cultures at Goldsmiths University, University of London, London, UK, city where she lived for 8 years.
 A traveller by tradition and heritage and motivated by her cultural concerns, since very young she embarks on many trips and explorations.
-Francisca toured Europe and Eastern Europe, Morocco, Egypt, Tunez, Mauritania, Australia, New Zealand, Canada, Japan, New Zealand, Malta, India, Nepal, Tibet, Turkey and several countries in Latin America.
+Francisca toured Europe and Eastern Europe, Morocco, Tunisia, Egypt, Malta, Turkey, Mauritania, Australia, New Zealand, Canada, USA, Japan, India, Nepal, Tibet and several countries in Latin America.
 In early 2012 she naturally joined Miramundo viajes.
 In 2015 she developed Editor de viajes, an agency that focuses its tours through contemporary art platforms, such as Biennials and art capitals.
 Francisca currently directs and guides the trips of Miramundo.

 Mobile. +549 11 33 42 84 95